Symptoms & causes

-A general practitioner (GP) can usually diagnose PD based on a physical examination.
+A general practitioner (GP) can usually diagnose PD based on medical history and physical examination.
 Lumps can often be seen and felt when the penis is flaccid (not erect).

 However, the penis needs to be erect for the doctor to see how much it is bending.
-To avoid having an erection in the doctor’s surgery, the man may be able to take a photo of his erect penis at home.
-Medicine to help get an erection is sometimes given by the doctor.
+To avoid having an erection while in the doctor’s surgery, and to help in diagnosing PD, the man may take a photo of his erect penis at home.

 Why is ultrasound or X-ray sometimes used?

-An ultrasound (penile colour duplex ultrasound) is used to show the exact location, size and shape of the Peyronie’s plaque (hardened area) and to check the blood flow in the penis.
+An ultrasound (penile colour duplex ultrasound) is used to show the exact location, size and depth of the Peyronie’s plaque (hardened area) and to check the blood flow in the penis.
 It will also show any calcification (calcium deposits), that happens in about one in three men with PD.
-Calcification usually means the PD has run its full course and the lump is not likely to get worse (endstage disease).
+Calcification usually means the PD has run its full course and the lump is not likely to get better (end-stage disease).
 This is useful to know when planning treatment.

-Some men do not need treatment for PD because it does not become serious enough or it gets better over time.
-Conservative (non-urgical) treatment of PD is usually not very successful and is not long-lasting.
-Surgery is the only proven cure.
+Most men do not need treatment for PD because it does not become serious enough or it gets better over time.
+Conservative (or no) treatment of PD is usually successful for men who have had PD for less than 12 months.

 How are surgical treatments selected?